 Check temperature limiter setting.
-This can be achieved by isolating the power supply and removing the door.
-Remove the plastic cover (unscrewing) if fitted.
+Removing plastic cover (unscrewing) can achieve this if fitted.
 Undo holding nut and withdraw into the controls housing.
 Adjust if required and replace in reverse order to above.

 A combustion check must be taken when first commissioning the boiler.
-A sampling point is provided, in the flue on draught diverter models or on the inspection door of low line models (fitted under rear casing).
-Remove plug and insert sampling probe.
-Replace plug when test is complete.
+A sampling point is provided in the flue on draught diverter models or inspection door on Low Line models, which is covered by a small push in plug which can be removed.
 NOTE!
 Care should be exercised if the boiler is firing as the flue can achieve temperatures, which will produce injury if touched.
 Combustion figures for Natural Gas should be as follows: -